interstitialRedirectModalTitle

 • Drive, hike and bike through stunning landscapes that recall Texas’ rugged history and heritage.
 Towering Ponderosa pine trees shade cool mountain creeks, and at each turn, dramatic views of canyons and peaks delight visitors.
 Camp overnight to experience brilliant night skies beneath the largest Dark Sky Reserve in the world.

-Keep your eye out for black bears, bobcats, elk, mountain lions, Grace’s warblers, Mountain chickadees, mountain short-horned lizards, long-eared owls, painted redstarts, Zone-tailed hawks, golden eagles, Texas madrone trees, Mexican dwarf oaks and aspen groves on the trail to Baldy Peak.
+Keep your eye out for black bears, bobcats, elk, mountain lions, Grace’s warblers, mountain chickadees, mountain short-horned lizards, long-eared owls, painted redstarts, zone-tailed hawks, golden eagles, Texas madrone trees, Mexican dwarf oaks and aspen groves on the trail to Baldy Peak.

 • The Davis Mountains Preserve is located approximately 25 miles northwest of Fort Davis on Highway 118N (about 10 miles past McDonald Observatory and about ¼ mile past the Lawrence E. Wood Picnic Area).
 Guests are required to sign in and out at the kiosk along the main preserve road.